← Back to articles

 Vitrectomy is an eye surgery that involves removing the transparent gel called the vitreous, located in the center of the eye.
 It is performed to treat certain retinal diseases that may threaten vision.
-Julien Gozlan, M.D., ophthalmic surgeon in Paris 16, explains the principle of this surgery, its main indications, and how the procedure is carried out.
+Dr Julien Gozlan, ophthalmic surgeon in Paris 16, explains the principle of this surgery, its main indications, and how the procedure is carried out.

 What is vitrectomy?